-Go out today and shop a competitor with an eye for five key areas:
+Then go out today and shop a competitor with an eye for these five key areas:

 The store.
-Is it clean, neat, clearly organized?
-What is one thing they are doing particularly well with fixtures, endcaps, or displays?
+Is it clean, neat, and clearly organized?
+What is one thing they do particularly well with fixtures, endcaps, or displays?

 The employees.
 Are they welcoming?
 Would you want to work with this person?
 What's one reason why you might?